Last updated on September 9th, 2022

 - Thyroid issues

 - Polycystic ovary syndrome.
-Generally, it is due to hormonal disorder.
+Generally, it is due to hormonal disorders.

 - Cancers of the endocrine glands